 Depending on the ripeness of your fruit, you may not need any additional sweetener.
 However, if you’d like your smoothie to be sweeter, natural sweeteners like honey, maple syrup, or agave can be added.
 Often, the natural sugars in mango and pineapple are enough to keep the smoothie sweet and delicious without any extra sugar.

-Mango Pineapple Smoothie Recipe (No Milk)
+Mango Pineapple Smoothie No Milk Recipe

 Step 1: Prepare the Fruit